 B. I do not want to have prenatal screening but rather diagnostic testing, now what?

 Your access to diagnostic testing will vary depending on where you live.
-If you, or in the case of a donor, the egg, will be 40 years or older at the time of birth you will likely have the option to choose diagnostic testing without prenatal screening.
+If you, or in the case of a donor, the egg, will be 40 years or older at the time of delivery, you will likely have the option to choose diagnostic testing without prenatal screening.
 Talk to your health care provider about next steps.
-See page 15 for more on diagnostic testing, and for more on available genetic tests see Additional Resources.

 C. I do want to have prenatal screening, now what?

 Once you have decided to proceed with prenatal screening, the next step is for you and your health care provider to choose which testing option is right for you.
-The following two tables compare available screening tests.
-Some factors that affect which prenatal screening tests you can choose from are:
+Some factors that you need to consider when deciding which prenatal screening tests are available to you are:

 - Screening choices vary according to where you live.
 Your health care provider will discuss what is available.